 The Value of Permanent Injury Claims in Maryland

-As you would expect, an injury resulting in loss of earning capacity or pain and suffering that will last in injury victim's entire life, should bring about a higher damage award from a Maryland jury than an injury that is only temporary.
-One of the challenges for our Maryland accident lawyers is to translate a permanent injury - such as the severed arm or leg, the disabling back or neck injury, or an herniated disc - into fair dollar figure.
+As you would expect, an injury resulting in loss of earning capacity or pain and suffering that will last in injury victim's entire life should bring about a higher damage award from a Maryland jury than an injury that is only temporary.
+One of the challenges for our Maryland accident lawyers is to translate a permanent injury - such as the severed arm or leg, the disabling back or neck injury, or an herniated disc - into a fair dollar figure.
 One way our attorneys do this is flush out the full economic damages to the injury victim.
 In many of our lawyers' personal injury accident cases in Maryland, our attorneys hire a vocational rehabilitation expert to estimate the accident victim's lost wages as a result of the auto or truck accident.
-Vocational rehabilitation experts design a plan for the accident victim to return to the employment market in spite of the injuries suffered.
+Vocational rehabilitation experts design a plan for the crash victim to return to the employment market in spite of the injuries suffered.
 These experts calculate the cost of retraining to a new job that is best suited for the Plaintiff.
-Because the injured victim usually cannot go back to as lucrative a job as the one that he/she left (particularly if the job was physical), the vocational rehabilitation expert estimates what the Plaintiff would have made if the injury had never occurred and compares that the expected wages to be earned in the new job (plus the cost of retraining or further education).
-The accident lawyer in Maryland will ask the jury to award as part of the economic damages, the difference between these two amounts.Life Care Expert
+The injured victim usually cannot go back to as lucrative a job as the one that he/she left (particularly if the job was physical).
+So the vocational rehabilitation expert estimates what the Plaintiff would have made if the injury had never occurred and compares that amount to the expected wages to be earned in the new job (plus the cost of retraining or further education).
+We ask the jury to award as part of the economic damages, the difference between these two amounts.Life Care Expert

-- Value of serious permanent injury case: How much is my case worth?
+- The value of serious permanent injury cases: How much is my case worth?